Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 1. Stop watering immediately and let the soil dry out completely

-2. Use the finger test: Stick your finger 2 inches into the soil.
+2. Use the finger test: stick your finger 2 inches into the soil.
 Only water when it feels dry

-3. Check your pot: Make sure it has drainage holes
+3. Check your pot: make sure it has drainage holes

-4. Severe cases: Remove the plant, trim any brown/mushy roots, and repot in fresh, dry soil
+4. Severe cases: remove the plant, trim any brown/mushy roots, and repot in fresh, dry soil

 2. Underwatering — The Opposite Problem

+Yes, underwatering causes yellow leaves too.
+Plants can be frustrating that way!
 The key difference?
 Underwatered yellow leaves turn crispy and brown within a few days.
 Overwatered leaves stay soft and mushy.

 Signs of underwatering: